gotnoskillz412/myProfile/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to GitHub Pages

-Run `ng github-pages:deploy` to deploy to GitHub Pages.

-## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+As of now, there are no end to end tests.
+The testing has been done primarily with unit tests and manual testing.